 |Palace of Westminster with Big Ben|

-As most of you probably know Big Ben isn’t the tower’s name.
-It’s the name of the bell inside the tower (the biggest of three in Palace of Westminster).
-What I didn’t know is that Ben was the name of the man that made the bell.
-He was a big fellow and when he stood next to the bell people saw they a roughly the same size.
+As most of you probably know, Big Ben is not the name of the tower.
+It is the name of the bell inside the tower (the biggest of three in the Palace of Westminster).
+I did not know that Ben was the name of the man who made the bell.
+He was a big fellow, and when he stood next to the bell, people said they were roughly the same size.
 Thus, the bell got Ben’s nickname: Big Ben.

 Day #2 – The Tower and Westminster Abbey

 For the second day in London, we had tickets to The Tower of London.
 As I mentioned previously, pre-book tickets and come early.
-This way you’ll save both time and money.
+This way you will save both time and money.

-Reaching Tower of London is uncomplicated by the tube, Tower Hill station is right next to it.
-You can also get there by ferry or by bus (Tower Hill stations).
+Reaching the Tower of London is uncomplicated by the tube, Tower Hill station is right next to it.
+You can also get there by ferry or bus (Tower Hill stations).

 Regarding transportation, I would recommend getting an Oyster card.
 You can buy it at any train/underground station.
-When you charge it with money, five pounds is a deposit, and the rest is used for your trips.
-You can always recharge it, and on the last day of your trip you can return the card and get the money left on the card plus the deposit back.
+Five pounds is a deposit when you charge it with money, and the rest is used for your trips.
+You can always recharge it, and on the last day of your journey, you can return the card and get the money left on the card plus the deposit back.

-If you don’t want to recharge the Oyster card, you can charge it with 8 pounds per day per person.
-If you are three days in London then 3*8+5 (deposit) = 29 pounds.
+If you do not want to recharge the Oyster card, you can charge it 8 pounds per day per person.
+For example, if you are three days in London, then 3*8+5 (deposit) = 29 pounds.
 Why 8?
-It’s my lucky number 🙂 No it’s not.
+It is my lucky number 🙂 No, it is not.
 As far as I remember, 7.50 is the maximum amount Oyster card can be charged per day.
-Meaning you can ride as much as you want and you won’t be spending more than 7.50 per day.
+Meaning you can ride as much as you want, and you will not be spending more than 7.50 per day.

 After you buy or collect tickets at the entrance you will see this.